5 Lessons on Debt You Won’t Learn in School

 Paying off debt vs. just paying debt each month to survive are two different things.
 One is paying debt with a plan to get out of it - this gets you out of a hole.
 The other is paying debt as a part of life - this keeps you in a hole forever.

-For every debt you owe, you DON’T own an asset.
+For every debt you owe, you won't own an asset.
 That means someone, or some entity owns you through that debt.

-The bank owns you, your job owns you, that debt owns you.
+The bank owns you; the car owns you; your job owns you; the debt owns you.